Integrated Pest management (IPM)

 What You Need to Know About Pests

 Believe it or not, pests are as big a problem in a greenhouse as they are in a field.
 Fields have rich, diverse ecosystems to help keep unwanted pests in check.
 Greenhouses and growth chambers are isolated environments by design, but the defenses we put up are not impenetrable.
 Pests can enter a greenhouse through the tiniest cracks in doors, windows, walls, or floors, hitch rides on our clothes, or simply float in on an air current.
-They are a major challenge for greenhouse research and production.
+They are a major challenge for greenhouse research and production facilities.

 Pesticides and pesticide safety